scarsty/mlcc/readme.md

 password = ***

 ```
-This library does not support modifying the comments.
+This library does not support operating the comments.

 ## libconvert

-This library contains two files.
+libconvert.h, libconvert.cpp

 example.txt: